33 Truths on What Women Love About Sex in Midlife

 1. Feeling confident in your body

 What women love about sex often starts with how you feel about your own body.
 Confidence about owning your body as it is today.
-When you feel good in your skin—wrinkles, curves, stretch marks, and all—you’re more likely to enjoy physical touch and let yourself fully experience intimacy.
+When you feel good in your skin—wrinkles, curves, stretch marks, and all—you’re more likely to enjoy physical touch.

 2. Expressing your needs and desires openly